TROUBLE AT FORT LA POINTE

 Originally released as a 165-page book in softcover and hardcover, it is now in multiple ebook fomats and as a beautifully spoken audiobook.

 What Others Are Saying

-"...addressing of cross-cultural issues within the context of a gripping story is the strength of the book."
+"Addressing cross-cultural issues within this gripping story is the strength of the book."

 Related Blog Posts